reslp/iqtreeGUI/README.md

 Obtaining and configuring iqtreeGUI
 ================
 Executables are available for Linux, MacOS and Windows.
-The Windows and Linux versions were built using a combination of Docker and pyinstaller.
+The Windows and Linux versions were built using a combination of Docker and [pyinstaller] (https://pyinstaller.readthedocs.io).

 For iqtreeGUI to work you will also need to download and install [IQ-TREE](http://www.iqtree.org).
 Once you have started iqtreeGUI you will have to set the correct path to the IQ-TREE executable.
 Click on iqtreeGUI -> GUI settings and select the iqtree executable.